A Teenage Bride

 There’s no doubt this is Helen, Ada’s daughter.

-It seemed awfully suspicious that the marriage date is only one month after Doris was born — if November 5 was Doris’s actual birthday.
+It seemed awfully suspicious that the marriage date is only about a month after Doris was born — if November 5 was Doris’s actual birthday.

-Helen’s marriage didn’t last very long.
-She later remarried and had some kids and I realized I’d have to tell this crazy story to one of them in the hopes they’d be willing to take a DNA test.
+Helen’s marriage to James didn’t last very long.
+She later remarried and had some kids, and I realized I’d have to tell this crazy story to one of them in the hopes they’d be willing to take a DNA test.

 Maybe Helen was the daughter of Charles Mitchell. (she wasn’t)